 So, what has changed in the way we design and build homes that makes good ventilation hard to maintain?
 Most modern homes today:

-- Have a goal of being “airtight” – in order to keep both cool air-conditioned air and warm heated air indoors for longer periods of time.
+- Have a goal of being airtight in order to keep both cool air-conditioned air and warm heated air indoors for longer periods of time.
 Rather than relying on open windows in the summer and burning wood in the winter, we rely on our HVAC systems for temperature control and comfort.
 The best bang for the buck?
 Tighter homes with less leaks to capitalize A/C and heat costs.

-Mechanical Ventilation is Necessary for Good Indoor Air Quality
+Mechanical Ventilation Is Necessary for Good Indoor Air Quality

 So, what’s the solution for better home ventilation across the board?
 Mechanical ventilation.
-Mechanical ventilation systems are a helpful indoor air quality upgrade that ensures the home or indoor space has fresh air at all times.
+Mechanical ventilation systems are a helpful indoor air quality upgrade that ensures your home or indoor space has fresh air at all times.
 The advantage of a whole-home mechanical ventilator is that it installs directly into the home’s HVAC system.
-This means it uses the ductwork, registers, grilles and air filters already installed in the home.
+This means it uses the ductwork, registers, grilles and air filters already in the home.
 It’s simply an addition.

 Choosing Home Ventilation Upgrades